 You now start to repay student loans when you get a job paying at least £21,000.
 Interest rates are set for one year and will increase each year alongside the rate of inflation.

-If you earn over £25,000 and over £30,000 you'll repay at a higher rate.
-After 30 years, any outstanding debt that you owe will be written off, even if you didn't pay anything during some of the time (because you weren't working or earning below £21,000).
+If you earn over £25,000 or over £30,000, you'll repay at higher rates.
+After 30 years, any outstanding debt you owe will be written off, even if you didn't pay anything during some of the time (because you weren't working or were earning under £21,000 a year).

-Read our guide to finding out which bursaries and scholarships are available.
+Read the Which?
+University guide to student finance to see what other grants, bursaries and scholarships are available.

 - Last updated: July 2016